Russia switching off gas to Europe presents ‘severe’ risk to Ireland

+He said the “era of low-cost borrowing” is “clearly coming to an end”

-Russia switching off the supply of natural gas to Europe presents a “severe” risk to Ireland, Minister for Finance Pachal Donoghue said.
+Russia switching off the supply of natural gas to Europe presents a “severe” risk to Ireland, Minister for Finance Paschal Donohue said.

-Speaking to the budgetary oversight committee, Mr Donoghue said the “global economic shock” caused by Russia’s invasion of Ukraine has “rapidly” changed Ireland’s economic context.
+Speaking to the budgetary oversight committee, Mr Donohue said the “global economic shock” caused by Russia’s invasion of Ukraine has “rapidly” changed Ireland’s economic context.

 He said the “era of low-cost borrowing” is “clearly coming to an end”.

-Discussing the summer economic statement, Mr Donoghue said the war could cause further economic woes for Ireland.
+Discussing the summer economic statement, Mr Donohue said the war could cause further economic woes for Ireland.

 “A chief further risk is the potential for a withdrawal of natural gas supplies from Russia to mainland Europe”, he said.